bids-standard/bids-website/docs/impact/index.md

 we have over 300 credited contributors.

-A brief account of contributors per repository, estimated demographics and affiliations of contributors, and Github dependents counts are provided below:
+A brief account of contributors per repository, estimated demographics and affiliations of contributors, and Github dependent project counts are provided below:

 | repository        | all-contributors                                                                                                                  | github                                                                                            |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- |